ibm-cloud-docs/dr-automation-powervs/FAQs.md

 ## **What should I do if I accidentally delete a KSYS Cluster?**
 {: #delete-ksys}

 If a KSYS Cluster is deleted, you must re-create the cluster in the external orchestror GUI:

+### Procedure
+{: #pro-proxy}

 1. Log in to the GUI.
 2. Go to the **Add KSYS Subsystem** page.
 3. Click **Add KSYS** and provide the host details (Username and Password).